In this guide:

 To get a better interest rate so you have lower monthly repayments you can save for a bigger deposit.

 Best 85% LTV mortgage

 All lenders offer 85% LTV mortgages, so there’s a lot of choice.

-You can work out the true cost by adding up the interest, capital repayments and fees.
+Work this out by adding up the interest, capital repayments and fees.
 Then taking away any incentives the lender’s offering, like cashback.

 A broker can find the best 85% LTV mortgage deal for you if you need help.